digitalheir/java-probabilistic-earley-parser/README.md

 Or just include the [the latest JAR](https://github.com/digitalheir/java-probabilistic-earley-parser/releases/latest) in your project.

-Most applications will want to interface with the static functions in `Parser`:
+Most applications will want to interface with `Parser`, which you instantiate with a grammar:

 ```java
 public class Example {